 In addition, Georgia state law also prohibits discrimination based on:

 In Georgia, companies with 15 or more employees are subject to the state's disability discrimination law, while employers with 10 or more employees must comply with the equal pay law.
-All employers are subject to the state's age discrimination law.
+Most notably, all employers are subject to the state's age discrimination law.

 The Atlanta District Office, US Equal Employment Opportunity Commission enforces state antidiscrimination law in Georgia.
 You can contact the Atlanta District Office, US Equal Employment Opportunity Commission at 404-562-6800 or 800-669-4000 or go to its website.